brython-dev/brython/www/doc/en/options.md

 > by default, all the scripts in the page are executed.
 This options specifies
 > a list of scripts to execute, as a space-separated list of identifiers
 > (attribute `id` of the `<script>` tag)
+>
+> If the string is empty, no script is executed.

 <blockquote>
 ```xml